dditlev/ollama-js-client/readme.md

 IIEF & ES6 modules are available for node and the browser.

+## No require
+The javascript world is moving onwards and upwards, so this library is written with ES6 modules.
+There is no require, to use modules in node js scripts by using .mjs file extension or "type": "module" in your package.json file.

 ## Installation

 ```bash
 npm install ollama-js
 ```

 ## Via CDN

 ```html